guybedford/es-module-shims/README.md

 }
 </script>
 ```

+The default hook will log a message to the console with `console.info` noting that polyfill mode is enabled and that the native error can be ignored.

 In the above, running in latest Chromium browsers, nothing will be logged, while running in an older browser that does not support newer features
 like import maps the console log will be output.